joyent/conch-api/Conch/docs/validation/BaseValidation.md

 Testing Conch Validations should be done with `Test::Conch::Validation::test_validation` with TAP-based tests.
-This functions tests that Validations define the required attributes and methods, and allow you to test the validaiton logic by running test cases against expected results.
+This functions tests that Validations define the required attributes and methods, and allow you to test the validation logic by running test cases against expected results.

 ## Methods